-RP can continue to monitor the performance of the company, in a similar fashion as done during CIRP for regular updates to the CoC, to ensure that it is performing as per the business plan submitted as part of the resolution plan.
+IP can continue to monitor the performance of the company, in a similar fashion as done during CIRP for regular updates to the CoC, to ensure that it is performing as per the business plan submitted as part of the resolution plan.
 This involves tracking key performance indicators and operational metrics resulting into identification of any operational or financial issues that may potentially arise.

-• Post-Merger Integration
+Post-Merger Integration

-RP and his team are best placed to spearhead the post-merger integration phase.
-RP has managed the entire business operations CD during its distress situation and thus after successful resolution, RP can further add value in developing integration plans, identify synergies and levers for cost savings, manage cultural integration, and bring the CIRP to a more logical conclusion by fully integrating it with the CD's new owner.
-Considering this is one of the crucial value add areas, we have further elaborated on the various possible activities on page 26
+IP and his team are best placed to spearhead the post-merger integration phase.
+IP has managed the entire business operations CD during its distress situation and thus after successful resolution, IP can further add value in developing integration plans, identify synergies and levers for cost savings, manage cultural integration, and bring the CIRP to a more logical conclusion by fully integrating it with the CD's new owner.
+Considering this is one of the crucial value add areas, we have further elaborated on the various possible activities later in this section.